-The first peal at All Saints was rung in 1903, shortly after the bells were rehung and augmented to eight.
-It is recorded in the peal book, but there is no pealboard for it.
-It wasn't rung by a local band.
+The first recorded true peal was in 1715 at St Peter Mancroft, Norwich , recorded on a decorative pealboard.
+Over the centuries pealboards, some very ornate, have been hung in many tower to record notable performances.
+The first peal at All Saints was rung in 1903, shortly after the augmention to eight.
+It is in the peal book, but there is no pealboard for it and it wasn't rung by a local band.

-The other pealboards are much younger.
-One by Linda Moores records the peal rung in 1990 to mark the church's 800th anniversary .
-Another in a similar style by Maggie Willans records the first peal on the bells after the 2004 restoration .
+The two modern pealboards (one each by Linda Moores and Maggie Willans) record the 1999 peal for the church's 800th anniversary and the first peal on the bells after the 2004 restoration .

-In 2010, the ringers commissioned a combined peal board recording four of the performances dedicated to FE Robinson.
-It is unusual in several respects, being much smaller (A4) and iengraved on metal alloy rather than being painted on wood.
-It also records four performances rather than one.
-They were all in memory of Rev FE Robinson .
-They record: a peal for the 80th anniversary of his death, a quarter peal for the 100th anniversary of when he believed he rang his 1000th peal, and a peal and a quarter peal for the centenary of his death..
+A smaller (A4) composit pealboard and iengraved on metal alloy was ommissioned in 2010 to record four performances in memory of Rev FE Robinson : a peal for the 80th anniversary of his death, a quarter peal for the 100th anniversary of when he believed he rang his 1000th peal, and a peal and a quarter peal for the centenary of his death..

 To see a larger image click on a thumbnail.